Chapter 5

-Pablo Picasso studied pataphysics, as did the Beatles (McCartney), James Joyce, and Artaud.
-And they each promoted related sets of important new styles and new cultural assumptions regarding their particular fields of art.
+Pablo Picasso studied Pataphysics, as did the Beatles (McCartney), James Joyce, and Artaud.
+And they each developed related sets of important new styles, and similar new cultural perspectives regarding their particular fields of art.

 Pataphysics was a major influence on modern arts and literature across the Twentieth Century.
 It was popularized around the turn of the century by polyglot French author, celebrated (and often-condemned) playwright and philosopher Alfred Jarry (1873-1907).